collabnix/cherrybot/content/en/docs/Getting started/gps/_index.md

 5. [Ploting the GPS Values over Google Map](#ploting-the-GPS-Values-over-Google-Map)
 6. [Stream Data Over PubNub](#stream-data-ver-pubnub)

+## Intent

 How to connect GPS to Raspberry Pi or Arduino and fetch the latitude and longitude values

 ## Hardware

+- Raspberry Pi/Arduino
 - NEO-6M GPS Module with EPROM

 ![image](gps1.jpeg)

-- Raspberry Pi / Arduino
+## Software

+- Flash Rapsberry Pi SD card with OS using Etcher

 ## Connect the GPS module to the Raspberry PI.